EU battlegroup: Structure

 A Battlegroup is considered to be the smallest self-sufficient military unit that can be deployed and sustained in a theatre of operation.
-EU Battlegroups are composed of approximately 1,500 troops; plus command and support services.
+EU Battlegroups are composed of approximately 1,500 troops; plus, command and support services.
+The initial thirteen Battlegroups were proposed on 22 November 2004; further battlegroups have joined them since then.
 Since March 2022, the EU has been planning to increase their size to up to 5,000 troops per battlegroup by 2025.

 There is no fixed structure, a 'standard' group would include a headquarters company, three infantry companies and corresponding support personnel.
 Specific units might include mechanised infantry, support groups (e.g. fire or medical support), the combination of which allows independent action by the group on a variety of tasks.
 The main forces, extra support and "force headquarters" (front line command) are contained within the Battlegroup "package", in addition there is the operation headquarters, located in Europe.

-Battlegroups

-The initial thirteen Battlegroups were proposed on 22 November 2004.
-Further battlegroups have joined them since then.